Out This Week

 Overlord (Sony, cert 15)

-Produced by Britain’s Imperial War Museum, Stuart Cooper’s 1975 film about the D-Day landings is a one-off bearing many of the signs of a maverick mind, plus some of the telltales of a state institution.
-It follows young recruit Thomas Beddows (Brian Stirner) into war, from the family hearth to the beaches of Normandy, pausing on the way to get regulation doses of the tough training, laddish camaraderie and existential soul-searching that war films demand.
-What makes it an interesting and unique film is Cooper’s inclusion of lots of actual footage shot by the armed forces’ propagandists, to which the director apparently had free access.
+Produced by Britain’s Imperial War Museum, Stuart Cooper’s 1975 film about the D-Day landings is a one-off creation of a maverick mind with clear hints that a state institution was involved in its making.
+It follows young recruit Thomas Beddows (Brian Stirner) into war, from the family hearth to the beaches of Normandy, Tom pausing on the way for tough training, laddish camaraderie and existential soul-searching.
+What makes it an interesting and unique film is Cooper’s inclusion of actual War Musuem footage, to which the director apparently had free access.
 He’s livened up some of this archive up by dubbing over sound that originally wasn’t there – as a train full of soldiers pulls out of a station we hear one waggish squaddie shouting to a girl on the platform, “C’mon sweetheart, show us your tits”.
 It’s common practice now but this must have been an early example.
-More fascinating for the war bore and gadget junkie is some of the contraptions made to facilitate a beach landing, such as the gigantic rolling wheel powered by catherine-wheeling firecrackers.
+More fascinating for the war bore and gadget junkie are some of the contraptions made to facilitate a beach landing, such as the gigantic rolling device powered by catherine-wheeling firecrackers.
 And footage of covered trains, fields full of armoured vehicles, a warehouse full of bombs bring home the scale of the operation.
 The dialogue creaks a touch – “You got a sweetheart waiting for you?” being an attempt to loosen things up a bit as Thomas chats to a fellow soldier and shares a cigarette.
 Perhaps it’s the tone that makes it unique, with the attitude of “let’s get the blinking job done and go home,” as Thomas puts it.
 Not for nothing is he called Thomas – this is the point of view of age-old good-old Tommy Atkins.
 And, blow me, isn’t our hero well spoken, enunciating in fine Celia Johnson style while his comrades all oik it up.
 William Walton and Vaughan Williams, meanwhile, are evoked on a soundtrack.
 The country they’re saving is England, not Britain, and in particular the South of cream teas and leafy lanes, not the North and its factories.
 It’s a mile away from other war films of the era, and there’s no Spike Milligan fatuousness, no Francis Ford Coppola bombast.
-Nor has any other film-maker quite caught wistfulness so well, of proud, simple men who, at bottom, just really want to return to safety and their loved ones.
+Nor has any other film-maker quite caught wistfulness so well, of proud, dutiful men who, at bottom, just really want to return to safety and their loved ones.
 This high-definition Criterion restoration does Stuart Cooper’s unique film proud.

 © Steve Morrissey 2015